 - Add cold water til 2/3 full

-- Top with ice & fresh fruit for extra flavour and prettiness.
-(Lemons and limes go well with traditional teas and red berries and passion fruit taste amazing with our fruit and herbal teas.)
+- Top with ice & fresh fruit for extra flavour.
+Lemons and limes go well with traditional teas and red berries and passion fruit taste amazing with our fruit and herbal infusions.

 the classic one – teapigs darjeeling earl grey tea temples, a squeeze of fresh lemon and some lemon slices for decoration